HSBC retail banking and wealth management: phone interviews for graduates and intern candidates

 HSBC wants to know that you’ve applied because there’s something about the bank in particular that attracts you and corresponds with your values and career aspirations.
 Have you got any experiences that could support your answer to any of the above questions?
 Did you enjoy and excel in a customer-focused job you had during college or university and decide that type of work is what you’d like to do long term?

-Remember, you’ve already had to answer a question on motivation on the application form.
-At this stage be prepared for follow-up questions and to be asked for further self-reflection, more examples and additional depth in your answers.
+Remember, you’ve already had to demonstrate your motivation when your submitted your application.
+At this stage, be prepared for follow-up questions and to be asked for further self-reflection, more examples and additional depth in your answers.

 - How do you perform in a team?